pstaight/Spinning-Octahedron/README.md

-# Spinning-Cube
+# Spinning-Octahedron
-This is a C language code to visualize a spinning cube using just ASCII characters.
+This is a C language code to visualize a spinning octahedron using just ASCII characters.
 Follow the guide to know more aobut the working and possible modifications.

 ---